 Animal Care and Human Subjects Committee

 Per Federal guidelines every institution must have an Institutional Review Board (IRB) for maintaining safey and integrity in its research practices.
-Muskingum University is no exception, so the Animal Care and Human Subjects (ACHS) committee serves the role of an IRB for the university.
+The Animal Care and Human Subjects (ACHS) committee serves the role of an IRB for the university.

 The primary purpose of the ACHS is to ensure you understand what risks exist for the subjects of your research, and that you have minimized those risks.
 To protect your subjects, we may request changes to your procedures or forms.